canholyavkin/cicnv/README.md

 # Evidence Criteria
 **Loss 1.A & Loss 1.B**
-If the submitted CNV (loss) has overlap (>1bp) with exonic/UTR region of any protein-coding gene or with regions that have sufficient evidence for dosage pathogenicity (Haploinsufficiency score = 3) it recieves 0 score, otherwise recieves -0.6.
+If the submitted CNV (loss) has overlap (>1bp) with exonic/UTR region of any protein-coding gene or with regions that have sufficient evidence for dosage pathogenicity (Haploinsufficiency score = 3) it recieves 0 score.
+CNVs that are completely void of gene content, including intronic sequence, repetitive elements or pseudogenes, fall into category 1B and recieves -0.6.

 **Loss 2.A**
 If the submitted CNV (loss) has complete overlap with established dosage sensitive genes (Haploinsufficiency score = 3) or genomic regions (Haploinsufficiency score = 3) it recieves 1.00 score, otherwise recieves 0.00.